NaumanSadiq/Guess-Number-Game/README.md

 # GuessNumberGame
-Guess the number Using jQuery
+Guess the number game is build using jQuery
-Code by Nauman Sadiq (invisible eye) // //

-run the guessNumber.html file // //
+run the guessNumber.html